Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Adiabatic Isometric Mapping (AIM)

 where the indices a and b label the vertices of $\rho_t$.
 It should be noted that throughout our algorithm the structure of the triangulation of $\rho_t$ always remains the same.
 The structure is defined as a list of triangles by vertices.
 After we obtain $\rho_t$, we find a polyhedron $P_{t_f}$ which is an isometric embedding of $\rho_{t_f}$ in $\mathbb{R}^3$.
 For $P_{t_f}$ to be isometric to $\rho_{t_f}$, the coordinates for the vertices of $P_{t_f}$,

 must satisfy each of the $N_1$ distance relations,

 We specify freely 6 of the $3N_0$ coordinates in order to mod out the translations and rotational degrees of freedom.
-This is often done by identifying one of the triangles $\Delta_{abc}$ of $P_{t_f}$, and fixing (1) the three coordinates of vertex $a$, (2) two of the three coordinates of vertex $b$, and (3) one of the remaining three coordinates of vertex $c$.
+This is often done by identifying one of the triangles $\Delta_{abc}$ of $P_{t_f}$ and fixing (1) the three coordinates of vertex $a$, (2) two of the three coordinates of vertex $b$, and (3) one of the remaining three coordinates of vertex $c$.
 The isometric embedding problem involves a solution to a quadratic system of $3N_0-6$ equations and unknown coordinates.
 There are many solutions that satisfy the quadratic equations; as a result, one finds oneself in a ``sea of solutions'' that makes solving this system of equations prohibitively difficult.
 Not only does one have to solve the non-linear sparsely coupled system, they also have to find a solution with the desired extrinsic curvature.
 Constrained optimization problems of this kind are often costly to solve.

 To navigate through the ``sea of solutions" without resorting to constrained optimization, AIM uses a three step procedure: (1) uniformization via Ricci flow that provides a dimensional reduction from 3 to 2 dimensions, (2) uniform surface embedding, and (3) a guided adiabatic pull-back of the coordinates from the uniformed surface $\rho_{t_f}$ to the original surface.
-These three steps ameliorate many difficulties in solving the system of equations and provide controllable criteria for obtaining a suitable ``smooth" solution.
-We describe these steps in the the next three subections and introduce a notion of smoothness.
-These three subsections of AIM are illustrated in figure.~\ref{fig:aim}.
+These three steps ameliorate many difficulties in solving the system of equations and provide controllable criteria for obtaining a suitable solution.
+We describe these steps in the the next three subections which are illustrated in figure.~\ref{fig:aim}.
 From now on when we mention the metric we are referring to a polyhedral metric.